 Symptoms include high fever, headache, neck stiffness, or breathing difficulty.

 Consequences of Infection

 Consequences of Hib infection include brain damage, hearing loss, loss of limbs, or (rarely) death.

 Need for Medical Assistance

-Persons with severe disease (e.g., trouble breathing, loss of alertness, or stiff neck) should seek immediate medical attention because hospitalization is usually required; antibiotic therapy must be started immediately.
+Persons with severe disease (e.g., trouble breathing, loss of alertness, or stiff neck) should seek immediate medical attention.
+Hospitalization is generally required; antibiotic therapy should be started immediately.

-Observe good respiratory hygiene (cough and sneeze etiquette) and frequent, thorough handwashing.
+Observe good respiratory hygiene measures (cough and sneeze etiquette) and frequent, thorough handwashing.

 Hib vaccine is given routinely as a childhood vaccination and to persons at increased risk of disease.
 Combination vaccines are also available.

 Side effects are rare but can include mild injection-site reactions and fever lasting less than 24 hours.
 Irritability, runny nose, tiredness, and hives can also occur.

 Persons with underlying medical conditions or who have concerns about the vaccine should speak to their health care provider before vaccine administration.